Dacia Bigster (concept car)

-The Dacia Bigster is a concept SUV manufactured by the Romanian car manufacturer Dacia.
-It was unveiled in January 2021.
+The Dacia Bigster Concept is a concept SUV from Romanian car manufacturer Dacia.
+It was unveiled in January 2021 and was released in 2025.

 Overview

 The Bigster concept car was presented on 14 January 2021 during the presentation of the "Renaulution" strategic plan by the new managing director of Renault, Luca de Meo.
 The Bigster receives the brand new Dacia logo on its grille formed by the letters "DC".

 The Bigster Concept is based on the Renault's elongated CMF-B modular platform, notably from the Renault Clio V.

+Production model

+Dacia has confirmed it will offer a production C-segment SUV based on the Bigster concept.